glenfant/bobtemplates.gillux/README.rst

 **TODO**

 - Provide a `six <http://pypi.python.org/pypi/six/>`_ support option
-- Make nosetests supports optional (use unittest2 or unittest)
+- Make nosetests support optional
 - Make Sphinx support optional (overkill for small packages, remove the docs/ subtree)
 - Tests inside the source tree (in src/<your>/<package>/tests) OR in the